So you’ve filed for bankruptcy and your case gets dismissed for one reason or another; can you refile?

 Prejudice Period and How to Reduce It

-Once a debtor’s bankruptcy case is dismissed there is a prejudice period that prevents the debtor from filing an a new bankruptcy case.
+Once a debtor’s bankruptcy case is dismissed there is a prejudice period that prevents the debtor from filing a new bankruptcy case.
 A typical bankruptcy prejudice period is 180 days or six months which means that the debtor cannot file his or her new case until six months, from the date of dismissal, has passed.
-A bankruptcy attorney can go to court to request that the prejudice period be shortened, however they will need to show good cause to allow this to occur.
+A bankruptcy attorney can go to court to request that the prejudice period be shortened, however, they will need to show good cause to allow this to occur.

 If your bankruptcy case has been recently dismissed and you are considering refiling please contact bankruptcy attorney Ofer Shmucher of Shmucher Law, PL by calling 305-741-5553 to schedule a free consultation in our Miami office.
 We represent debtors in Chapter 7 and Chapter 13 bankruptcies in Broward and Miami-Dade Counties.